 The AKO Foundation supports charitable causes that improve education, promote the arts, or mitigate climate problems.
 Established in 2013 by Nicolai Tangen, the founder of AKO Capital, the Foundation has to date made charitable grants amounting to more than £200 million.

-The Foundation does not seek applications for grants and will generally not make grants in response to unsolicited applications received.
+The Foundation does not seek applications for grants, and will not make grants in response to unsolicited applications.

 For more information about AKO Capital, please click here.